A step-by-step guide to improving your site’s search engine performance: Part One - Content

 4. Write descriptive meta information

-Page titles and meta descriptions are arguably the most important elements on your website’s pages as they are crawled and stored by robots and are used to create Google search results.
-There is no hard rule that Google will use your meta information to feed the titles and descriptions, but in practice it does 99% of the time.
+Page titles and meta descriptions are arguably the most important elements on your website’s pages as they are crawled, stored by bots and are used to create Google search results.
+There's no hard rule that Google will use your meta information to feed the titles and descriptions when returning a search result but in practice it does 99% of the time.

-It is certainly true that not having titles and descriptions makes it difficult for Google to provide good results and therefore you will suffer a penalty combined with a less effective result as Google will try to artificially create a result text from the contents of the page which invariably is not very user friendly.
+It's certainly true that not having titles and descriptions makes it difficult for Google to provide good results.
+This means that you will suffer a penalty combined with a less effective result as Google will try to artificially create a result text from the contents of the page which invariably is not very user friendly.

-Make sure your all your pages have titles that are maximum 60 characters, and descriptions that are between 50-160 characters.
-Both should be accurate, descriptive and meaningful and not generic, waffly or irrelevant.
+Make sure all of your pages have titles that are a maximum of 60 characters, and descriptions that are between 50-160 characters.
+Both should be accurate, descriptive, meaningful and not generic, waffly or irrelevant.

 5. Use short and descriptive URLs

-Your CMS should provide the option to customise the URL (web address) of each page in your website.
+Your Content Management System (CMS) should provide the option to customise URLs (web address) of each page on your website.
 In the past websites that had dynamic URLs tended to perform less well, although if you read Google’s own documentation they say this is primarily because they are less readable and therefore ‘clickable’ than formatted or static URLs.

 Making your URLs short and to the point can give a nice little boost to your site’s search performance.
 Long URLs can put users off visiting your site, so it’s best the cut out unnecessary words and just keep the important ones.